-2.6.3 Annual and Third-Year Review
+2.6.3 Annual and Mid-Tenure Review

 The department chair is responsible for meeting annually with each faculty member seeking promotion and tenure to discuss their annual evaluation (Appendix 3.D).
-Additionally, all departments should conduct an internal third-year review, convening a committee of all tenured faculty, using the department's tenure and promotion guidelines.
-The Third-Year Review will not be tied to reappointment or non-reappointment, as the normal annual review serves that purpose.
+Additionally, all departments will conduct an internal mid-tenure review, convening a committee of all tenured faculty, using the department's tenure and promotion guidelines.
+For faculty members granted one year of prior service, as well as those commencing their tenure at UNA without any credited years of service, the mid-tenure portfolio submission will be submitted in the spring of their third year.
+Those granted two years of prior service will submit their mid-tenure portfolio in the spring of their second year, while those with three years of prior service will submit in the spring of their inaugural year.
+Faculty members starting their employment during the spring semester will commence this timeline in the subsequent fall semester.
+The mid-tenure review will not be tied to reappointment or non-reappointment, as the normal annual review serves that purpose.

-The candidate is responsible for submitting a digital portfolio via the online database that UNA has established for this purpose consisting of the following:
+Faculty members will submit a digital portfolio during the spring semester.
+By February 9, the candidate is responsible for submitting a digital portfolio via the online database that UNA has established for this purpose consisting of the following (applications will open January 9):

 - 1. A narrative in which the faculty member indicates alignment with departmental guidelines and expectations.
 Additionally, the faculty member should discuss the degree of merit or level of prestige or quality of work specific to their area in order to demonstrate quality of teaching/effectiveness in role as library or educational technology services faculty, research, scholarship, and other creative activities, and service as consistent with departmental guidelines for university-wide committee members who may be unfamiliar with the field (maximum of 15 pages). - 2.
 Current Resume or Vita submitted by the faculty member via the online database that UNA has established for this purpose - 3.
 Faculty Qualifications Report pulled into application via the online database that UNA has established for this purpose - a.
 Education (institution, major, minor, degrees awarded, and dates degrees were awarded) - b.
 College/university teaching or library/educational technology services experience as appropriate to field (include position and dates) - c.
 Other teaching or library/educational technology services experience (describe and include dates) - d.
 Other related experience (describe and include dates) - 4.
-Supporting information for the following items, as outlined in section 2.6.1, submitted via the online database that UNA has established for this purpose - a.
+Supporting information for the following items, as outlined in section 2.6.1, submitted via the online database that UNA has established for this purpose

+- a.
 Effectiveness in Teaching/Effectiveness in Role as Library or Educational Technology Services Faculty - b.
 Effectiveness in Research, Scholarship, and Other Creative Activities - c.
 Effectiveness in Rendering Service - d.
 Any other relevant information pertaining to the college or department

-The Third-Year Review process will consist of reviews by the department's tenured faculty, the department chair, and the dean's office.
-The department chair shall convene a third-year review committee, consisting of all tenured faculty.
+The mid-tenure review process will consist of reviews by the department's tenured faculty, the department chair, and the dean's office.
+The department chair shall convene a mid-tenure review committee, consisting of all tenured faculty.
 The department chair or designee will supervise the election of a committee chairperson.